vitalikr215/my_telegram_bot/README.md

 - 1.0.0 Registered Telegram Bot.
 Setup a project.
 Tried on practice work with Answers, Replies, Emojies, pass arguments to bot and work with command arguments
 - 1.1.1 Break down code to different files (moved handlers to separate files).
 Tried on practice working with different approaches of messages formatting
 - 1.2.1 Tried on practice text formatting, work with entities, commands with arguments, and different options of links preview
+- 1.3.1 Practiced on working with albums and media.